fgcsl/BGA/README.md

 open python file and Change cPickle to pickle in Home/mambaforge/envs/medusa/share/medusa-1.6-2/script/netcon_mummer.py

 ### Mauve

+>Mauve
+>Before proceeding with mauve you have to check how many no. of scaffolds are there in  medusa_out/"scaffolds.fastaScaffold.fasta" file , if there is only one or two you can skip Mauve and proceed with gapcloser to close the no of N from genome(scaffolds.fastaScaffold.fasta file).

 1. Create mauve env.
     ```
     $ mamba deactivate